-This Agreement is made between (Full name and address of Institution) hereinafter referred to as "Institution," and (Full name and address of Placement Site), hereinafter referred to as "Placement Site."
+Education Affiliation Agreement This Agreement is made between (Full name and address of Institution) hereinafter referred to as "Institution," and (Full name and address of Placement Site), hereinafter referred to as "Placement Site."
 RECITALS A. Placement Site is capable of providing a site for teaching and practical experience; and, Placement Site has made it a professional responsibility to assist in the educational B. experience of (university/college) students and is interested in providing assistance in particular to Institution with its curricula; and, C. Institution is currently conducting (teaching/other) programs granting the degree(s) of for which it desires a Placement Site to further the training and experience of Institution's students.
 TERMS In consideration of the mutual promises and conditions contained in this Agreement, Institution and Placement Site agree as follows: 1.0 Purpose of the Affiliation.
 Institution and Placement Site agree to affiliate and cooperate for their mutual benefit.
 Placement Site will provide a facility for Institution students to obtain appropriate, high quality (practical/clinical) training and experience ("[name] Program"), and Institution will provide students to support the mission and efforts of Placement Site.
 The overall intention is to provide training and service with greater success than would be possible without affiliating.
-In particular, Institution seeks to achieve the following goals with this Agreement: 1.2 Provide its students with the necessary experience to prepare them for careers in 1.2.2 Provide its students and faculty with the opportunity for professional interaction with practitioners to learn the newest techniques in the field;

-- schools).
-1.3 Placement Site seeks to achieve the following goals with this Agreement: - 1.3.1 Improve the quality of (teaching) while providing an environment conducive to program and experiential training;
+In particular, Institution seeks to achieve the following goals with this Agreement: 1.2 1.2.1 Provide its students with the necessary experience to prepare them for careers in 1.2.2 Provide its students and faculty with the opportunity for professional interaction with practitioners to learn the newest techniques in the field; and 1.2.3 Enhance and maintain strong ties to local (type of Placement Site, e.g., schools).
+1.3 Placement Site seeks to achieve the following goals with this Agreement: 1.3.1 Improve the quality of (teaching) while providing an environment conducive to program and experiential training; 1.3.2 Improve its recruitment ability; and 1.3.3 Establish an affiliate (clinical/other) program consistent with the values and needs of Placement Site.